 Prompt 1: Summarize one article

 You are an experienced journalist tasked with writing a news article based on a source article in both English and German.
-Follow these guidelines carefully:
+It will be published on a news website about generative AI.
+The audience is non-technical.

-- Write a detailed news article (around 125 words) focusing on the main points.
+- Write a news article (around 125 words) focusing on the main points.
 Begin with the most crucial information.

 - Use active voice, precise language, and short sentences.